HSU-TUNG-HUA/News_aggregator_WYM/README.md

 7. Install your dependencies: input `pip3 install -r requirements.txt` in your terminal.

 ## Usage
-To run the application locall, open the terminal and follow the instructions :
+To run the application local, open the terminal and follow the instructions :

 1. Navigate to the project directory if you haven't already: `cd News_aggregator_WYM`
 2. Run the application: `python app.py`